 Demonstrating that this course was exactly within her wheelhouse, Sarah Hokom came out of the gate charging with a three down and instantly let the other players in the FPO division know that she was there to win.

 Saturday was certainly exciting in San Francisco, and despite a plethora of inconsistent wind that created frustrating putting conditions, several players decided this tournament was theirs to win.
 Further extending her lead, Hokom hit an ace on hole 3, a 347-foot hole that gave most players enough of a challenge when trying to make it in two.
 She landed herself a spot on that night’s SC Top 10 and shot a bogey-free round.

 Watch Sarah’s Ace here

-On the men’s side of competition, Ricky found super glue to be his new best friend, and after using it to patch up his finger, he shot a smoking 1063-rated round to put him in contention for first place.
-As the day went on, it became clear that Gleneagles certainly favours big arms, as Drew Gibson and McBeth both sat right on Wysocki’s tail.
+On the men’s side of competition, Ricky found the super glue to be his new best friend, and after using it to patch up his finger, he shot a smoking 1063-rated round to put him in contention for first place.
+As the day went on, it became clear that Gleneagles certainly favors big arms, as Drew Gibson and McBeth both sat right on Wysocki’s tail.

 The Final Push

 Starting Sunday’s round with a comfortable lead, Hokom played conservatively and left the heroics to the other women on her card.
 Despite valiant efforts from Catrina Allen, Pierce, and Jessica Weese, Sarah was simply too far ahead.
 The SF Open marks the first event of the year where Paige Pierce was ousted by another.